How To Renovate Units in a Strata Title Building with Amanda Farmer

 Everyone always finds that moment when everything suddenly seems to fall into place.

-I think I would say that point about improving property and especially if it’s your family home.
-I have been very committed and I suppose this has come from being successful early on with our apartments that we bought, very committed to, don’t buy new, buy something that you can improve on and whether that is a full renovation or just a small aspect like a bathroom or repainting, looking at property and think, ‘How can I improve on this?’
-If you can’t improve it in any way then you better be in it for the long haul and when you think about strata and apartments, this is another reason why I love it, there’s so many other ways that you can improve because you can improve the building.
+I think I would say that point about improving the property and especially if it’s your family home.
+I have been very committed and I suppose this has come from being successful early on with the apartments that we bought, very committed to, don’t buy new, but something that you can improve on and whether that is a full renovation or just a small aspect like a bathroom or repainting, looking at property and think, ‘How can I improve on this?’
+If you can’t improve it in any way then you better be in it for the long haul and when you think about strata and apartments, this is another reason why I love it, there are so many other ways that you can improve because you can improve the building.
 You can look at spaces where, you go, ‘Okay, where can we add parking?’

-That’s something that we did with my two bedroom and we added a parking space in front of everybody’s garage.
-And because I understood the process on how to do that legally, I was able to do it for the building.
+That’s something that we did with my two bedrooms and we added a parking space in front of everybody’s garage.
+And because I understood the process of how to do that legally, I was able to do it for the building.
 We registered a bylaw on the title.
 So when it came time to sell, we sold that apartment with two parking spaces instead of one.
 So there’s lots of opportunity for that kind of thing.
-Where can the building expand to the rooftop and build two more apartments on the roof and then sell those apartments and take a windfall for everybody in the building.
+Where can the building expand to the rooftop and build two more apartments on the roof and then sell those apartments and take a windfall for everybody in the building?
 Where can we add sustainable features in the building though?
 So where can we go green?
 Where can we go solar?
 Where can we install better lighting and save money?
-And so when I’m looking at apartments, I’m looking at all the ways that this building is not doing very well, and that if I can come in with my knowledge and be able to improve, then that’s going to improve my bottom line when it comes time to sell.
+And so when I’m looking at apartments, I’m looking at all the ways that this building is not doing very well and that if I can come in with my knowledge and be able to improve, then that’s going to improve my bottom line when it comes time to sell.

 There are many apartments on the market to choose from and one of the common questions investors ask is, what makes a good strata building for investment?

-I think start first by looking at the age of the building.
+I think to start first by looking at the age of the building.
 I wouldn’t look at anything that is less than 15 years old.
 And I’ll tell you why.
 It’s because these days about 70% of brand new apartment buildings have building defects and that is a very serious problem in New South Wales.
 It also happens in other states as well.
 And there are some steps that have been taken by our state government in terms of legislation to try and correct this.
 But we’re just not seeing that flow through yet.
 So I don’t do a lot of conveyancing, but if a client does come to me with a contract to purchase a brand new apartment off the plan, I have a stock standard advice and that advice starts with do not sign this contract.
 I just did the number of apartment owners I’ve seen go through about seven years of hell trying to chase a developer or builder that’s disappeared.

 There’s no insurance for high-rise buildings.
 They’ve had to go ahead and contribute more money after they’ve been absolutely stretched to the limit.
 Might be their first home in a brand new apartment.
 They’re just not a good idea.
 So I wouldn’t look at anything less than 15 years old up to about 40 or 50 years old.
 We have some really great older buildings in Sydney, but you don’t see them.
 You sort of think about apartments, you think all these 200 lot 15 story plus builds is, that’s what’s being promoted to us.
 That’s what the developers want us to buy.
-But there’s definitely good older buildings out there.
-As they get older, do be aware that there’s usually some phases of significant remediation works to be done.
+But there are definitely good older buildings out there.
+As they get older, do be aware that there are usually some phases of significant remediation works to be done.
 So the roof membrane will probably have to be replaced.
 There may be concrete cancer in the balconies.